trothr/blog/Richard/2020/20200503-joy-yesterday-and-tomorrow.md

-# Joy Yesterday And Tomorrow
+# Joy Yesterday, Today, and Tomorrow

 The theme of the Grief Share program is
 "from Mourning to Joy".
 When I first participated in that program,